propavingk/LamportLens/docs/OPERATIONS.md

 Two practical notes.
 Closing an account is a transaction and costs fees the tool does not model; the `reclaimable` total is gross, before costs.
-And a
+And a top-up is cheap to compute but easy to get wrong by one lamport: use the `minimum` value from the JSON output rather than recomputing by hand.

+## Rates change the answer

+The default rate is the SIMD-0437 step live on mainnet.
+When the network activates the next step, the same snapshot reports different deficits and different reclaimable balances, because the bond shrinks.
+That is not a bug in the tool and not a change in the accounts.
+Two habits keep this sane: